 Skip to main content

-Signs and Symptoms of Basal and Squamous Cell Skin Cancers
+Basal and Squamous Cell Skin Cancer Symptoms

 Basal cell cancers (BCCs) usually develop on areas exposed to the sun, especially the face, head, neck, and arms, but they can occur anywhere on the body.